George713/pytelligence/README.md

 `acceptable_loss` is a percentage value, which is used to calculated a threshold metric: `threshold = acceptable_loss * reference_metric`.
 Once the set of features does not reach this threshold anymore, `EFR` is stopped.

-`hyperparams` is an optimal dictionary holding the set of hyperparameters to use for the algorithm.
+(Optional) `hyperparams` is a dictionary holding the set of hyperparameters to use for the algorithm.

 `best_feature_list` holds an unsorted list of the best feature combination found.